 To manage a team, go to its details and:

-Once you have your team created and set up, users that were added to that team will be able to access the respective targets with the role you defined.
-Please note that a user with the Admin role within a team will be able to list all of the account's users, so that he/she is able to manage the users from his/her team independently.
+Once you have your team created and set up, users who were added to that team will be able to access the respective targets with the role you defined.
+Note that one user can be added to different teams and assigned roles that don’t affect one another, such as an Admin or Developer.
+Also, bear in mind that a user with the Admin role within a team will be able to list all of the account’s users, so that he/she is able to manage the users from his/her team independently.

 Managing Users/API Keys/Targets